KaizNike/heraldryofheroes/README.md

 Glen gsm@mailbox.org

 **How to download and use these files**
-1) Above the list of files on the right there is a green "CODE" button, and once clicked on select the option at the bottom "Download ZIP"
+1) Above the list of files on the right there is a green "Code" button.
+Once clicked, select the option at the bottom: "Download ZIP"
 2) Extract the ZIP file
 3) Download, install and start Godot 4 (currently I'm using Godot 4.2.1)
 4) Import the Godot.Project file from the extracted ZIP file